 Republic Services is continuing to provide all of our regular services to the city residents.
 This includes: weekly trash collection in city carts, every other week recycling collection, and bulk collection.
 We would like to remind residents to please bag trash before discarding it in the trash carts.
 This prevents materials from getting caught by the wind during collection and being strewn onto the city streets.
 Call 419-936-2511 to schedule a free monthly bulk collection.
 Please call Engage Toledo at 419-936-2020 with questions.
 Collection of trash and recycling now begins one hour earlier, at 6 a.m.

 Anyone who needs to file a permit or schedule an inspection should visit toledo.oh.gov/permits or call 419-245-1220.
 Calls and messages will be evaluated and processed Monday through Friday from 9:30 a.m. to 3 p.m.

 Toledo Police Department will continue to respond to 911 calls for emergency services.
 When calling 911, please advise the operator if you have a known or suspected COVID-19 exposure.

 We ask residents to utilize the Telephone Reporting Unit (TRU) and the online reporting system whenever possible.
 To contact TRU, dial 419-245-3340 and ask for a callback from TRU.
 You can also fill out a police report online.
-Some officers will be temporarily reassigned to expand these units and shorten wait times.

 Fire and Rescue